 - Handle counteroffers and revisions.

-You might be asking? do i need a realtor to buy a house.
+Wondering if you need an agent?
+Read do I need a realtor to buy a house.

-- They ensure the property complies with local rental laws.
+- Ensure the property and lease comply with local rental laws.

-- Help find rental properties that meet the tenant’s needs.
+- Help find rental properties that meet budget and needs.

 - Negotiate lease terms and clarify rental agreements.